Václav Žáček

 Václav "Iceman" Žáček (born January 17, 1978, in Prague) is a Czech-American professional extreme sport athlete who performs freestyle on a personal watercraft.
 He is a founding member of the Freestyle Personal Watercraft Association (FPWCA) and founder and organizer of the US and European Freestyle Championships on personal watercraft.

 He is also a former member of the Czech boy band T-Boyz, and was a hip hop DJ, radio host and music producer.

 Music career

 Žáček was a member of Technoboys from 1992 until 2003.
 The band was changed its name to T-Boyz in 1997. Žáček wrote lyrics for the group, and later also contributed to composing the music.
 Their album Nejsi Jediná was certified gold.
 He is writer of group's biggest hit: Beruška.

 From 1995 to 2006 Žáček also worked as a DJ of R&B and hip hop music, in the Czech Republic and other European countries.
 He had resident nights in Prague clubs such as Radost FX, Mecca and Karlovy lázně.
-From 1999–2001 he appeared as the DJ on TV Nova's Rande.
-From 2003–2006 he hosted the show Soul Night R&B Top 10 for Prague's Radio Deejay.
+From 1999 to 2001 he appeared as the DJ on TV Nova's Rande.
+From 2003 to 2006 he hosted the show Soul Night R&B Top 10 for Prague's Radio Deejay.

-From 2003–2005 he produced music for Czech R&B singer Victoria.
+From 2003 to 2005 he produced music for Czech R&B singer Victoria.